Best Cap d’Agde Camping Sites for an Unforgettable Stay

 What’s special about the beaches here?

-Some beaches, like Conques beach, have black sand because the area has volcanic history.
+Some beaches, like Conques beach, have black sand because the area has a volcanic history.
 You can also find beaches perfect for snorkeling, with interesting underwater sights like volcanic rocks and canyons, even in shallow water.

 How do I choose the best campsite for me?